Becksteinlab/imdreader/README.md

 ### Copyright

-The StreamReader source code is hosted at https://github.com/ljwoods2/streamreader and is available under the GNU General Public License, version 2 (see the file [LICENSE](https://github.com/ljwoods2/streamreader/blob/main/LICENSE)).
+The IMDReader source code is hosted at https://github.com/becksteinlab/imdreader and is available under the GNU General Public License, version 2 (see the file [LICENSE](https://github.com/becksteinlab/imdreader/blob/main/LICENSE)).

 Copyright (c) 2024, Lawson